styounessi/excel_to_csv_streamlit/README.md

-# Streamlit Excel to CSV Converter
+# Excel to CSV Converter
 ![screenshot](https://i.imgur.com/1DDEQvu.png)

 This converter takes Excel files and converts them directly to CSV files without changing the columns or rows in any way.
 There is a limit to the size and quantity of files that can be processed so use cases will vary but simple operations and files will benefit from the elimination of manual conversion.